Chateau d'Arc-en-Barrois is an authentic royal French chateau!

 The chateau’s facade of sandstone was gently cleaned and the roof was repaired and replaced with natural slate so that not only the view from the top is fabulous, but so is the roof itself a magnificent sight.
 The Banquet Halls were equipped with unusually large, beautiful Venetian chandeliers furnished by Murano Glasswork in Venice.
 Furniture was upholstered to match curtains and bedspreads.
 All floors and all common areas and rooms were renovated with materials of very high quality with accommodation made for different tastes!
 The Dutch shipping magnate stopped the hotel project and locked the chateau for a period of time, during which the property remained guarded and supervised.

-In 2010 Danish interests purchased the royal chateau with a completely new concept - 214 years after King Louis-Philippe left Denmark where in 1793 he fled the revolution.
+In 2010 Danish investors purchased the royal chateau with a completely new concept - 214 years after King Louis-Philippe left Denmark where in 1793 he fled the revolution.

-During 2011-2012, the chateau was improved and updated with a new library and a salon, a new kitchen, and a refurbished and renovated terrace.
-Planned additional facilities include a fitness room.
+During 2011-2012, the chateau was improved and updated with a small library and salon, a new kitchen, and a refurbished and renovated terrace.
+In summer, a seasonal pool is available to all owners.

 Château d'Arc-en-Barrois is situated in the midst of an idyllic village just a two hours drive from Paris.